t0mk/dosk/README.md

 If you have running container and you want to have a shell in it for checking stuff, then you might appreciate this script which allows to connect to a container by mathcing substring in docker ps output.

 E.g. `denter fe` will open you an interactive bash in a container with ID fe[...].
 If you run only `denter`, you will get bash in the latest run container.
 If you have several containers running and only one of them has name or image called "drupal", you can connect to it by `denter drup`.

+## dlog

+This is `tail -f` on a container specified by fuzzy name like in denet.